Lynaiss/Portfolio/README.md

 6. Replace Your Name and your.email@gmail.com right below the tags as well.
 7. Find the following bit of text:
     URL to preview image
 8. Replace it with the link to an image you want displayed as thumbnail when sharing your link.
+Most images you're trying to link have a .hpg or -png at the end.
 9. When done, do not forget to hit Save theme!